bigbio/quantms.io/docs/tools.rst

 .. code:: python

-   --fdr_threshold FDR threshold to use to filter the results --output_prefix_file Prefix of the df expression file --delete_existing Delete existing files in the output folder
+   --fdr_threshold   FDR threshold to use to filter the results(default 0.05) --output_prefix_file   Prefix of the df expression file(like {prefix}-{uu.id}-{extension})
+   --delete_existing   Delete existing files in the output folder(default True)

 AE converter tool
 --------------------
+The absolute expression format aims to visualize absolute expression (AE) results using iBAQ values and store the AE results of each protein on each sample.

+- If you want to know more, please read :doc:`ae`.

--  pride projet (make sure you have run the ``project_command.py``)
+-  PRIDE projet (make sure you have run the ``project_command.py``)
 .. code:: python

    python absolute_expression_command.py